rdmaw/dot/README.md

 pip3 --version
 ```

-If you're on MacOS, install using homebrew (might be preinstalled):
+If you're on macOS, install using homebrew (might be preinstalled):
 ```
 brew install python
 python3 --version